realyukii/ptrace-demo/writeup.md

 current problem (2025-07-21 18:52):
 - instruction longer than 8 bytes probably will not decoded correctly
 - it would be great if the program can format and print the encoded instructions properly
-- attaching to existing process by PID is not supported for now